AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     image to potentially reveal any proprietary information that might have been present in the command line arguments.

-    If the `OIIOTOOL_METADATA_HISTORY` environment variable is set to a nonzero integer value, the `--history` option will be enabled by default, but can be disabled on the command line with `--no-history`.
+    If the `OPENIMAGEIO_METADATA_HISTORY` environment variable is set to a nonzero integer value, the `--history` option will be enabled by default, but can be disabled on the command line with `--no-history`.